LuanKennedy/LuanKennedy.github.io/README.md

 # Portf-lio
-porfolio in css, js and html, together
+porfolio using css, js and html, together